mab776/golfScreenBlocker/README.md

 ## Installation Windows
 - Set the windows taskbar to auto-hide
+- Make sure the 2nd screen is set to extend and is at the right of the main screen, negative coordinates for 2nd screen are not supported
 - Install Python 3.12+
 - Clone the repository
     - `git clone https://github.com/mab776/golfScreenBlocker.git`